h-Hasib/h-Hasib/README.md

 "Hello World"

 I'm a professional software developer specializing in crafting Cross-Platform Hybrid Mobile Applications.
-With React Native as my front-end shield and bolstered by popular backend frameworks like ASP.NET and Node.js, I've brought to life a range of mobile apps running on Android and iOS platforms.
+With the combination of React Native and backend frameworks like ASP.NET and Express.js, I've brought to life a range of mobile apps running on Android and iOS platforms.
 Imagine, one app for both Google Play Store and Apple Store - it's the magic of technology!

-My creations span Health-Tech, Personal Finance, and Fintech domains, reflecting my diverse skills.
+My creations span Health-Tech and Personal Finance domains, reflecting my diverse skills.

 I'm captivated by Machine Learning in addition to app development and even co-authored a thesis on Natural Language Processing, a journey that deepened my love for tech intricacies.

-With a Computer Science and Engineering degree from Bangladesh, I'm driven by an insatiable curiosity for the ever-evolving tech realm.
+With a Computer Science and Engineering degree from United International University, I'm driven by an insatiable curiosity for the ever-evolving tech realm.
 I'm here to connect with fellow professionals who share my thoughts and passion for technology so that we can embark on an exhilarating tech odyssey together.

 ---